How to Change Your Business Address

 If you move your business within your state, you must notify:

-- State Department of Revenue: Notify your state department of revenue (or equivalent) about your new address, so they know where to send information on sales taxes, state income taxes, and other state taxes.
-You must notify both the old state revenue department, to cancel your account, and the new one, to establish a new account.
+Notify your state department of revenue (or equivalent) about your new address, so they know where to send information on sales taxes, state income taxes, and other state taxes.
+You must notify the old state revenue department to cancel your account, and the new one to establish a new account.

-- City and County: For licenses and permits, contact the locality and the county where you are doing business, to let them know of the change to your address.
-You should notify the old location of your change, and you will want to notify the new location.
+For licenses and permits, contact the locality and the county where you are doing business to let them know of the change to your address.
+You should notify the old location of your change as well as the new location.

 Moving Out of City/County/State